 How big do German Shepherds get?

-Genetics mainly, but also environment (what he/she eats, exercise type and regularity etc.) have a lot to do with it.
+Genetics mainly determine size, but environment (what he/she eats, exercise etc.) have something to do with it as well.

-But, there are general breed guidelines as to how big most German Shepherds will get.
+There are general breed guidelines as to how big most German Shepherds will get on average.

-You can find that out here, in addition to growth rate, and how big an average GSD should be at each age.
+You can find that info out here where we talk about things like growth rate, and how big an average GSD should be at each age and so on.